 If you need to, you should review the section on oxidation numbers before going on with this section.

 In this section we'll learn how to balance redox reactions, a process a little more complicated than our usual mass balancing.
-In a future section, we'll learn about electrochemical cells – batteries.
+In a future section, we'll learn about electrochemical cells – batteries and other useful devices.

 There are a few techniques for balancing redox reactions.
 The one I use is the one I learned from a great teacher of chemistry, Prof. Stephen Thompson at Colorado State University.